ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 - : int = 42
 ```

-It is possible to turn a conditional expression into a statement-like expression by using `unit` expressions in the branches.
+A conditional expression return type can be `unit` if both branches are too.
 ```ocaml
 # if 0 = 1 then print_endline "foo" else print_endline "bar";;
 bar
 - : unit = ()
 ```

-Because `if … then … else …` is an expression, the above can also be expressed this way;
+The above can also be expressed this way:
 ```ocaml
 # print_endline (if 0 = 1 then "foo" else "bar");;
 bar